ucdavis-ice/UrbanFootprintCurriculum/ufintro.rst

 .. image:: graphics/PublicHealth.png

+Demonstration graphic.

 Discussion
 ++++++++++
 The public health performance measure build on the results of the travel analysis.
 Results from it can indicate possible changes to public health (diabetes, respiratory, cardiovascular, and auto-pedestrian acciedents) based on the scenario.

-The results presented here are from the 2012 Vision California work conducted by Calthorpe Associates and cover the Sacramento region.
+The results presented here are demonstration graphics from the 2012 Vision California work conducted by Calthorpe Associates and cover the Sacramento region.

 Informing Decisions
 -------------------